frederic-perez/AmE-dictionary/data/dictionary.md

 __fussy__ _adj_ :two::astonished: __1__ Inclined to fuss over minor points. __2__ Very particular about detail. __3__ Characterized by overelaborate detail: _the furniture was too fussy to be elegant._
 __fustian<sup>1</sup>__ _n_
 __fustian<sup>2</sup>__ _adj_ :two: __1__ Cheap; worthless. __2__ Pompous; bombastic.
+__fustigate__ _v_ /FUSS-tuh-gayt/ Fustigate means “to criticize severely.”
+Its older, less common meaning is “to beat with or as if with a short heavy club.” _The singer’s awards show performance was fustigated by several prominent media outlets._
 __futile__ _adj_ :three::hammer:
 __futility__ _n_ :six::hammer:
 __fuzz__ _n_ _slang_ :two::hammer: The police. _He’d love her with bad skin and no breasts and thick fuzz on her upper lip._